-Good emotional health leads to good relationships, good decisions, an ability to deal with life's challenges, an interest in school and improved physical health.
+Good emotional health leads to good relation-ships,

+good decisions, an ability to deal with life's challenges, an interest in school and improved physical health.

-Emotional health issues can affect school performance, physical health, personal relationships and actions toward others.
+Emotional health issues can affect school perform-ance, physical health, personal relationships and actions toward others.

-Completing an emotional health screening is a simple effective way to look at a child's emotional development.
+Completing an emotional health screening is a simple, effective way to look at a child's emotional development.
 To participate in the screening, complete a consent form and the emotional health screening for your child.
-Forms are available on the school district website; www.horseheadsdistrict.com, then click on Middle School.
-Completed forms can be sent to Family Services of Chemung County, 1019 East Water St., Elmira, NY, 14901, ATTN: Marilyn Cristofaro.
+Forms are available on the school district website under Health Services: